awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 ### VPC and Subnet Sizing for IPv6<a name="vpc-sizing-ipv6"></a>

 You can associate a single IPv6 CIDR block with an existing VPC in your account, or when you create a new VPC\.
-The CIDR block uses a fixed prefix length of `/56`\.
-You cannot choose the range of addresses or the IPv6 CIDR block size; we assign the block to your VPC from Amazon's pool of IPv6 addresses\.
+The CIDR block is a fixed prefix length of `/56`\.
+You can request an IPv6 CIDR block from Amazon's pool of IPv6 addresses\.

 If you've associated an IPv6 CIDR block with your VPC, you can associate an IPv6 CIDR block with an existing subnet in your VPC, or when you create a new subnet\.
-A subnet's IPv6 CIDR block uses a fixed prefix length of `/64`\.
+A subnet's IPv6 CIDR block is a fixed prefix length of `/64`\.

-For example, you create a VPC and specify that you want to associate an IPv6 CIDR block with the VPC\.
+For example, you create a VPC and specify that you want to associate an Amazon\-provided IPv6 CIDR block with the VPC\.
 Amazon assigns the following IPv6 CIDR block to your VPC: `2001:db8:1234:1a00::/56`\.
+You cannot choose the range of IP addresses yourself\.
 You can create a subnet and associate an IPv6 CIDR block from this range; for example, `2001:db8:1234:1a00::/64`\.

 You can disassociate an IPv6 CIDR block from a subnet, and you can disassociate an IPv6 CIDR block from a VPC\.
 After you've disassociated an IPv6 CIDR block from a VPC, you cannot expect to receive the same CIDR if you associate an IPv6 CIDR block with your VPC again later\.